-After our time at the tip and the Torres Strait we prepared to hit the corrugated roads again and travelled back over the Jardine river ferry.
+After our time at the tip of Australia and the Torres Strait on our tagalong tour (read how we got there, here) we prepared to hit the corrugated roads again and travelled back over the Jardine river ferry.
 With brief stops at Fruit Bat Falls and Captain Billy’s lookout on the east coast we drove towards our camp at Moreton Telegraph Station.
-Along the way John had a couple of special experiences in store.
+Along the way our tagalong guide, John, had a couple of special experiences in store.
 One was to see a huge termite mound which he assured us was bigger than the one recorded by the Guinness Book of Records.
 Apparently, it had been even taller but about a metre had been lost in a lightning strike.
-The other experience was not for the fainthearted and that was to lick a green ants bum.
+The other experience was not for the fainthearted, and that was to lick a green ants bum.

 Yes, you read correctly.
 The weaver ant (Oecophylla Smaragdina) commonly known as the green ant feeds on caterpillars and produce a liquid which is sharply citric in taste and high in Vitamin C. As a result, aboriginal people use it as a cold remedy.
 Andy couldn’t go past this opportunity, especially as he’d tried green ant gin before.
 The ants were a little nippy but he eventually managed to procure one, hold it in the right position and give it a lick.
 It was a strange but pleasant sensation almost like a sherbet lemon on steroids.
 Andy also managed to persuade Jane to give it a go as long as she didn’t have to hold the ant.
 Oddly enough, it was only the poms in the group who were willing to give it a go.
 There was no bum licking from the Aussies or the Kiwis.